EricFecteau/rust-data-analysis/src/2_data/3_parquet.md

 ## Reading

 You can connect to a Parquet file, like the large `./data/large/census.parquet`, without bringing it in memory, with the `LazyCsvReader`.
-You can run this section using `cargo run -r --example 2_3_1_read_parquet`.
+Run this code using `cargo run -r --example 2_3_1_read_parquet`.

 ```rust
 === Rust 2_3_1_read_parquet imports